thi-ng/umbrella/CONTRIBUTING.md

 ### Create new Pull Request

 Go to your fork on GH and create a PR.
+If there's no prior issue related to the PR, please make sure you explain its purpose.

 ## Code style guide